gumshoe2020/PerformanceTimer4j/README.md

 pft.fork(0).mark() for multithreaded processes or specific logic forks.

 Use:
-pft.report() to get a JSON formatted report of the data collected.
+pft.report() to get a JSON formatted string of the data collected.

 Uses Gson.
 It is included.